 I like to back a horse who has shown resolution in a tight finish rather than ‘bridle horses’ or horses who ‘down tools’ in a battle.
 This is particularly true in Galway where is a big climb up from the dip which puts a premium on stamina.

 Some trainers excel at Galway Dermot Weld being the most obvious example – the difficulty is often in deciding which of his to back as he often has a horse in most races.
 You can sometimes get a nice winner with a local trainer who might ‘lay one out’ for Galway.

 I would put more weighting on the jockey’s record as a good jockey around Galway can sometimes get an ordinary horse home whereas a less experienced one may struggle to adapt to the unique challenges of the Galway track.

-This is probably a debatable point but as a National Hunt fan I prefer the longer race which allow a horse overcome a bad start and where one doesn’t have to take the draw into consideration.
+This is probably a debatable point but as a National Hunt fan, I prefer the longer race which allows a horse to overcome a bad start and where one doesn’t have to take the draw into consideration.

 In particular look at ones who ran well but did not have a hard race earlier in the week.
 Recording the races may bring ones of these to your attention.

-Hope some of these help and one final pointer – if you are having a drink do most of your punting first – doing the two together is a sure way to the poor house!!
+Hope some of this helps and one final pointer – if you are having a drink do most of your punting first – doing the two together is a sure way to the poor house!!